damiangao/LeetCode_Notes/README.md

 # LeetCode_Notes
 Personal notes about LeetCode problem set

-The programming language was changed to Python.
-3/16/2021
+The programming language has changed to Python since 3/16/2021

 Keep updating...